aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - After spending [200 - 100] Mana your next Firewall is free to cast and will destroy incoming Small Missiles. x1
 - Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%. x1
 - Ball Lightning orbits around you and deals x [15 - 25%] increased damage. x1
+- Basic Skills gain [15 - 30%] Attack Speed. x1
 - Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds. x1
 - Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown. x1
 - Casting a Basic or Mastery Skill reduces the Mana cost of your next Core Skill by [15 - 25%]. x1
 - Chain Lightning has a [30 - 40%] chance to chain 4 additional times. x1
-- Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds. x2
+- Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds. x1
 - Crackling Energy has a [30 - 40%] chance to chain to an additional enemy. x1
 - Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds. x1
 - Distant enemies have a 8% chance to be Stunned for 2 seconds when they hit you.
 You deal [10 - 20%] increased damage to Stunned enemies. x1